 The sense of unhappiness with the international financial architecture was reinforced by the inequities in the global trading regime.
 Not only was there an agreement that the overall international economic architecture is not working, but there was also a consensus that the system of international governance is biased against developing countries.
 This bias is most evident in the WTO trade regime, which has allowed developed countries to retain their agricultural subsidies, but greatly curtailed the use of trade policy by developing countries to promote their own development and to protect those who might be adversely affected by unfettered liberalization.
-Though we did not achieve a consensus on reforming the system of global governance at Barcelona, the consensus that there was a need for reform-across a broad spectrum of participants, from the left to the right-was itself significant.
+Though we did not achieve a consensus that there was a need for reform-across a broad spectrum of participants, from the left to the right-was itself significant.